ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 Here, ``in_dir`` corresponds to the input directory of the raw files, ``out_dir`` to the output directory of final reformatted data set and ``cfg`` to a configuration dictionary given by a configuration file that we will get to shortly.
-When you type the command ``cmorize_obs`` in the terminal, ESMValTool will call this function with the settings found in your configuration files.
+The last three arguments will not be considered in this script but can be used in other cases. ``cfg_user`` corresponds to the user configuration file, ``start_date`` to the start of the period to format, and ``end_date`` to the end of the period to format.
+When you type the command ``esmvaltool data format`` in the terminal, ESMValTool will call this function with the settings found in your configuration files.

 The ESMValTool CMORizer also needs a dataset configuration file.
-Create a file called `~/ESMValTool/esmvaltool/cmorizers/obs/cmor_config/FLUXCOM.yml` and fill it with the following boilerplate:
+Create a file called `~/ESMValTool/esmvaltool/cmorizers/data/cmor_config/FLUXCOM.yml` and fill it with the following boilerplate:

 ```yaml